Don’t Settle for Less.

 Just like vehicles with prior accident history, vehicles that were rentals or taxis in their ‘previous life’ have a significantly lower resale value than those that were purchased for personal use.

 In an attempt to sell the vehicle at a higher value some used car dealers lie about the vehicle’s prior rental or taxi use from the buyers.

 The buyer then pays the market value for the vehicle but receives a vehicle with little to no value.
 In this case a dealer fraud attorney can sue the dealership and get you either in full purchase price of your car or the difference between the value of your vehicle as compared to one with no prior rental or taxi use.

 Both stolen vehicles and vehicles with odometer rollback have a lower value than their ‘clean’ counterparts.
 Stolen vehicles usually leave the possession of their owners for a time period enough to swap out parts or make modifications to them.
 Hence the automatic diminution in value.

 Odometer rollback also creates a dark spot in the vehicle’s history where it is impossible or extremely hard to know what is the actual mileage of a vehicle.
 Accordingly the value of the vehicle is significantly lowered.

 If you have purchased a vehicle with an odometer rollback or a prior stolen vehicle you need to contact a dealer fraud attorney to learn about your options.

-Speak to a Dealer Fraud Attorney
+Meet Our Dealer Fraud Attorney

 How Our Dealer Fraud Attorney Handles Your Matter